SandaruThilakarathne/KIRATEC-ASSESMENT/readme.md

-# Test
+# KIRATEC-ASSESMENT

 ##### Author:
     Theekshana Sandaru Thilakarathne

 ## Step 0
-Follow these only if you don't have python 3x, pip, virtualenv and virtualenvwrapper installed in your machine.
+Follow these only if you don't have python 3x, pipenv, virtualenv and virtualenvwrapper installed in your machine.
 If you do, then skip to step 1
 #### a) Install python 3x